Optimal control with reset-renewable resources: Deterministic SP on graphs with renewable resources.

 (This definition makes $U_i = +\infty$, whenever there is no path from $\x_i$ to $\T$, including the cases where $N_i = \emptyset$.
 Throughout this paper, we will use the convention that the minimum over an empty set is $+\infty$.)
 Dijkstra's classical method \cite{Diks} can be used to solve the system \eqref{eq:primary} non-iteratively in $O(M \log M)$ operations.
 A detailed discussion of this and other label-setting and label-correcting algorithms can be found in standard references; e.g. \cite{Ahuja, Bertsekas_NObook}.

 In many applications, a natural extension of this problem requires keeping track of several different types of cost (e.g., money, fuel, time) associated with each transition.
 The goal is then to either find all Pareto optimal paths or to treat one criterion/cost as primary (to be minimized) and all others as secondary, providing the constraints to restrict the set of allowable paths.
-(E.g., what is {\em the quickest} path given the maximum amount of {\em money} we can spend along the way?)
+(E.g., what is {\em the quickest} path given the current amount of fuel in our tank?)
 A number of algorithms for such multi-objective dynamic programming are also well-known \cite{Hansen, Martins, Jaffe}.

 One natural approach to bicriterion problems involves finding a simple, single-criterion optimal path but in an expanded graph with the node set $\widehat{X} = X \times \B$.
 We begin with a similar technique adopted to our ``constrained resources'' scenario.
 Our description emphasizes the causal properties of the model, also reflected by the numerical methods for the continuous case in section \ref{ss:Numerics}.
-We assume the secondary resource-cost for each transition is specified as $c_{ij} = c(\x_i, \x_j).$ For simplicity we assume that these secondary costs are conveniently quantized; e.g., $c_{ij} \in \mathbb{Z}$.
+We assume the secondary resource-cost for each transition is specified as $c_{ij} = c(\x_i, \x_j)$, whereas the primary cost of that transition will be still denoted as $C_{ij}$.
+For simplicity we assume that the secondary costs are conveniently quantized; e.g., $c_{ij} \in \mathbb{Z}$.
 We will use $B>0$ to denote the maximal allowable budget and $\B = \{0, \ldots, B\}$ to denote the set of allowable budget levels.
 In the extended graph, a node $\x_i^b \in \widehat{X}$ corresponds to a location $\x_i \in X$ with the resource budget $b$.
 The use of resources occurs when $c_{ij}>0$, and the renewal/recharge of resources corresponds to $c_{ij}<0$.
 If we are starting from $\x_i$ with a secondary-budget $b$ and decide to move to $\x_j \in N_i$, in the expanded graph this becomes a transition from $\x_i^b$ to $\x_j^{b-c_{ij}}$.

 We now define the value function $W_i^b = W(\x_i^b)$ as the minimum accumulated primary-cost from $\x_i$ to $\T$, but minimizing only among the paths along which the budget always remains in $\B$: